CSharpWithUnity/BookContents/README.md

 # This is My version of the README
-Make sure to personalize it with your own welcome message!
+Make sure to personalize your welcome message with something Unique!

 # BookContents
 Public repo of the Learning C# with Unity 3D book contents